Gag reflex

 To distract yourself from gagging while putting your dentures in your mouth, try engaging in another activity, such as watching a movie or listening to music.

-Positive self-talk can also be helpful in accepting the foreign structure in your mouth.
+Positive self-talk can also help accept the foreign structure in your mouth.
 Try reassuring yourself that it will get easier with time and that you can adapt to the change.

 The definitive solution